 For forex trading, SEBI ensures that any trading in currency derivatives occurs on recognised stock exchanges and through SEBI-registered brokers.
 This framework provides a transparent and regulated environment, helping to safeguard investor funds and maintain market integrity.

 2.1.
-Currency Derivatives: The Approved Route
+Currency derivatives: The legal path

 This section introduces some mobile applications from SEBI-registered brokers that facilitate legal currency derivatives trading in India.
 The choice of a specific application depends entirely on your individual needs, preferences, and due diligence process.